 Symptoms of early asthma often come and go, with lengthy symptom-free periods between symptomatic episodes.

-When should I seek treatment?
+When should I seek examination and treatment?

 Asthma requires regular, long-term treatment to prevent symptoms recurring and to maintain a good quality of life.
 You should not stop your asthma medication independently even if your symptoms disappear.

 If you have been diagnosed with asthma before you start your studies and you need a check-up, please use our appointment booking system.

-The Finnish Medical Society Duodecim: Terveysportti, Lääkärin tietokanta database
+Information sources: The Finnish Medical Society Duodecim: Terveysportti, Lääkärin tietokanta database

-FSHS General Practitioner / 2 September 2019
+FSHS General Practitioner / 22 February 2023